The Future of Search is in Providing Knowledge to Searchers through a Knowledge Graph

 …Identifying an element in a knowledge graph to be updated based at least in part on a query record.
 Operations further include generating a query based at least in part on the identified element.
 Operations further include providing the query to a query processing engine.
 Operations further include receiving information from the query processing engine in response to the query.
 Operations further include updating the knowledge graph based at least in part on the received information.

-A knowledge graph updates itself in these ways:
+The Google Knowledge Graph updates itself in these ways:

 (1) The knowledge Graph may be updated with one or more previously performed searches.